FilipFekete/FilipFekete/README.md

 # Hi there, I'm Filip 👋

 I'm a **Software Engineering Student** currently in my final year at the University of Southern Denmark (SDU).
-I'm passionate about full-stack development, embedded systems, and using my technical skills to build intelligent, user-friendly solutions.
+I'm passionate about software development, embedded systems, and putting my technical skills to use.

 ## 🛠️ Tech Stack & Skills